Elderton Wines

-Elderton Wines is an Australian winery in Nuriootpa, in the Barossa Valley.
-The company was founded by Neil and Lorraine Ashmead in 1979.
-The Elderton wines are made from grape varieties including red grapes Shiraz, Cabernet Sauvignon, Merlot as well as white grapes Riesling and Chardonnay.
+Elderton Wines is an Australian winery based in Nuriootpa, in the Barossa Valley.
+It is best known for its old-vine Command Shiraz and Ashmead Cabernet Sauvignon.
+Neil and Lorraine Ashmead purchased the historic estate vineyard (originally planted in 1894) in 1979 and produced their first vintage under the Elderton label in 1982.
+The winery is currently run by the second generation, Cameron and Allister Ashmead, together with their wives Jules and Rebecca.
+Elderton wines are made from grape varieties including red grapes Shiraz, Cabernet Sauvignon, Merlot as well as white grapes Riesling and Chardonnay.